ghga-de/ghga-metadata-schema/docs/schema_markdown/DataAccessCommittee_email.md

 # Slot: email

-The email of the Data Access Committee.
-Please do not enter personal email addresses!
+The email of the Data Access Committee (e.g., DAC[at]email.com).
+This property must not include any personally identifiable data.

 URI: [GHGA:DataAccessCommittee_email](https://w3id.org/GHGA/DataAccessCommittee_email)